FIN392/Batch/Docs/Basic control flow statements.md

 # Basic control flow statements

-__{Function}:__ Name of the function where the code embedded (or the word 'Main' for the main stream).
+__{Function}:__ The name of the function where the code embedded (or the word 'Main' for the main stream).
 Used to avoid redundancies between the similar structures within a script.

-__{Descriptor}:__ Word (or words without spaces) describing the structure use.
+__{Descriptor}:__ A word (or words without spaces) describing the use of the structure.
 Used to avoid redundancies between the similar structures within a function.

 - [IF ...
 THEN ...
 ELSE ...](#IF)
 - [FOR ...
 NEXT](#FOR)